Part I: From data to visualization

 Covers basic concepts of color use, as a tool to distinguish, as a tool to represent a value, and as a tool to highlight.

 Provides a graphical guide to the most commonly used types of data visualizations, with pointers to the relevant chapters covering them.

 Discusses strategies for visualizing individual distributions, including pros and cons of histograms and density plots.

-Visualizing distributions II: Cumulative density functions and q-q plots
+Visualizing distributions: Empirical cumulative distribution functions and q-q plots